Brightspace/bmx/README.md

 ### Notes

-Okta account sessions are automatically cached when a global configuration file is present.
+Okta user sessions are automatically cached when a global configuration file is present.
 As such, it is not recommended to run `bmx configure` or create a global configuration file on a machine with multiple users.

 The flags provided in the examples are optional.
 Use `bmx -h` or `bmx {command-name} -h` to view all available options.